gooran/c-sharp-apps/README.md

-# c-sharp-apps
+# Some C# application examples
-Some C# application examples for students
+useful for students and teachers.